translate-tools/linguist/README.md

 See [development docs](./docs/Development.md) to get info on how to build and debug.

-You can improve Linguist, [make issues](https://github.com/translate-tools/linguist/issues/new) and suggest features or report bugs.

-Contribute to Linguist, see the ["help wanted" label](https://github.com/translate-tools/linguist/labels/help%20wanted) to find hot issues.
+Contribute to Linguist: file issues, suggest features, and submit pull requests.
+See the ["help wanted" label](https://github.com/translate-tools/linguist/labels/help%20wanted) for high-impact tasks.

 # Donations

-Linguist is completely free, open-source, and does not collect any user data to sell.
+Linguist is free, open-source, and collects no user data.
+If you rely on Linguist, back its independence and development.

-You can support the project to help it maintain independence and high quality:
-- tell others about Linguist
-- [suggest](https://github.com/translate-tools/linguist/issues/new) new ideas and elegant ways to make Linguist better
+How you can support:
+- Star the repository to increase visibility and attract contributors
+- File issues and suggest improvements: [new issue](https://github.com/translate-tools/linguist/issues/new)
-- help us translate Linguist into your language.
-Read the [internationalization guide](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Internationalization) and send us a pull request
+- Help translate the UI (see the internationalization guide) and send a pull request
-- do graphic design for the software
+- Contribute artwork or UX design
-- help us by trying to reproduce [unconfirmed bug reports](https://github.com/translate-tools/linguist/labels/recheck)
-- help us address bugs if you know Typescript
+- Reproduce and test unconfirmed bug reports: [recheck](https://github.com/translate-tools/linguist/labels/recheck)
+- Fix bugs or implement features (TypeScript experience helpful)

-Also, you can donate to us to vote with money for goal prioritization, to add some feature or fix some bug as soon as possible.
-Just donate with any method below, then send transaction details and issue number or feature request description to email [support@linguister.io](mailto:support@linguister.io) (or right in issue comments if you wish).
-For significant donations, we will start work on your request as soon as possible.
+Donate to vote with your money: prioritize fixes, commission features, or speed up important work.
+After donating, send transaction details and the issue/feature reference to [support@linguister.io](mailto:support@linguister.io) or add them in the issue comments.
+For significant donations, we will begin work on your request immediately.

 - Monero (XMR): 861w7WuFGecR7SMpuf7GX9BBUgGJb1Xdx8z5pCpMrKY2ZeZAzS3mwZeQeJGV5RPpu35fr5dURSm587ewpHYGzNuGKGroQnD
 - Bitcoin (BTC): bc1q2krassq0sa2aphkx37zn374lfjnthr5frm6s7y